Karl J. Friston

 Karl John Friston FRS FMedSci FRSB (born 12 July 1959) is a British neuroscientist and theoretician at University College London.
 He is an authority on brain imaging and theoretical neuroscience, especially the use of physics-inspired statistical methods to model neuroimaging data and other random dynamical systems.

-He is a key architect of the free energy principle and active inference.
+Friston is a key architect of the free energy principle and active inference.
 In imaging neuroscience he is best known for statistical parametric mapping and dynamic causal modelling.
-In October 2022, he joined VERSES Inc, a California-based cognitive computing company focusing on artificial intelligence designed using the principles of active inference, as Chief Scientist.
+Friston also acts as a scientific advisor to numerous groups in industry.

-Friston is one of the most highly cited scientists of all time and in 2016 was ranked No. 1 by Semantic Scholar in the list of top 10 most influential neuroscientists.
+Friston is one of the most highly cited living scientists and in 2016 was ranked No. 1 by Semantic Scholar in the list of top 10 most influential neuroscientists.

-Education
+Early life and education

-Karl Friston attended the Ellesmere Port Grammar School, later renamed Whitby Comprehensive, from 1970–1977.
-Friston studied natural sciences (physics and psychology) at the University of Cambridge in 1980, and completed his medical studies at King's College Hospital, London.
+Karl Friston attended the Ellesmere Port Grammar School, later renamed Whitby Comprehensive, from 1970 to 1977.
+Friston studied natural sciences, physics and psychology at Gonville and Caius College, Cambridge, in 1980, and completed his medical studies at King's College Hospital, London.

 Career

-Friston subsequently qualified under the Oxford University Rotational Training Scheme in Psychiatry, and is now a Professor of Neuroscience at University College London.
+Friston subsequently qualified under the Oxford University Rotational Training Scheme in Psychiatry, and is now a professor of neuroscience at University College London.
 He was a Wellcome Trust Principal Fellow and is currently Scientific Director of the Wellcome Trust Centre for Neuroimaging.
 He also holds an honorary consultant post at the National Hospital for Neurology and Neurosurgery.
 He invented statistical parametric mapping: SPM is an international standard for analysing imaging data and rests on the general linear model and random field theory (developed with Keith Worsley).
 In 1994 his group developed voxel-based morphometry.
 VBM detects differences in neuroanatomy and is used clinically and as a surrogate in genetic studies.

 These technical contributions were motivated by schizophrenia research and theoretical studies of value-learning (with Gerry Edelman).
 In 1995, this work was formulated as the dysconnection hypothesis of schizophrenia (with Chris Frith).
-In 2003, he invented dynamic causal modelling (DCM), which is used to infer the architecture of distributed systems like the brain.
-Mathematical contributions include Variational Laplace and Generalized filtering, which use variational Bayesian methods for time-series analysis.
+In 2003, Friston invented dynamic causal modelling (DCM), which is used to infer the architecture of distributed systems like the brain.
+Mathematical contributions include Variational Laplace and generalized filtering, which use variational Bayesian methods for time-series analysis.
 Friston is principally known for models of functional integration in the human brain and the principles that underlie neuronal interactions.
-His main contribution to theoretical neurobiology is a variational free energy principle (Active inference in the Bayesian brain).
-According to Google Scholar, Friston's h-index is 263.
+His main contribution to theoretical neurobiology is a variational free energy principle (active inference in the Bayesian brain).
+According to Google Scholar, Friston's h-index is 289.

-In 2020 he applied dynamic causal modelling as a Systems biology approach to Epidemiological modelling.
+In 2020, Friston applied dynamic causal modelling as a systems biology approach to epidemiological modelling.
 He subsequently became a member of Independent SAGE, an independent, public-facing alternative to the COVID-19 pandemic government advisory body Scientific Advisory Group for Emergencies.

-In 2022, Friston became the Chief Scientist at the California-based artificial intelligence company VERSES.
+He is associated with REBUS, a neurological model of serotonergic psychedelics.